Associate Professor and Director, CAPP

 Newkirk, J. T. , Tomsic, M., Crowell, C. R., Villano, M. A., & Michael M. Stanisic,

-M. M. (in press).
+M. M. (2013).
 Measurement and Quantification of Gross Human Shoulder

 The clinical applications of robots in the diagnosis and treatment of Autism